x-TheFox/distributed-cache/README.md

 ## Documentation
 - **Architecture**: Detailed architecture diagrams and explanations can be found in `docs/architecture.md`.
 - **Protocols**: Information on the protocols used in the cache system is available in `docs/protocol.md`.

+## CI & Quality
+- The CI pipeline runs on pushes and pull requests with a Linux/macOS matrix and includes:
+  - Build and unit tests (GoogleTest)
+  - Static analysis (cppcheck)
+  - Formatting checks (clang-format)
+  - Sanitizers (ASan/UBSan)
+  - Coverage collection and upload to Codecov
+- Test results (JUnit XML) and coverage artifacts are attached to workflow runs; Codecov also posts test/failure insights to PRs.

 ## Contributing
 Contributions are welcome!
 Please refer to the `CONTRIBUTING.md` file for guidelines.